OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 _Note: The [ArbOwner](/build-decentralized-apps/precompiles/02-reference.md#arbowner) precompile also has a `getNetworkFeeAccount()` method that can be used, but only by the owner of the chain._

-Alternatively, you can use the Orbit SDK to get the current address configured as networkFeeAccount, by calling the [ArbOwner](/build-decentralized-apps/precompiles/02-reference.md#arbowner) precompile:
+Alternatively, you can use the Orbit SDK to retrieve the current address configured as `networkFeeAccount`, by calling the [ArbOwner](/build-decentralized-apps/precompiles/02-reference.md#arbowner) precompile:

 ```typescript
 const orbitChainClient = createPublicClient({